ysjprojects/AgentGym/README.md

 ## 🔔 News

+- 🎉 [2025-09-10] You can develop your custom environment to AgentGym and perform RL on it!
+The tutorial is [here](https://github.com/WooooDyy/AgentGym/blob/main/docs/tutorials/en/05-2nd-Development.md).
+- 🍺 [2025-09-10] Our paper is released on arXiv: [AgentGym-RL: Training LLM Agents for Long-Horizon Decision Making through Multi-Turn Reinforcement Learning](https://arxiv.org/abs/2509.08755).
+- 🚀 [2025-09-10] AgentGym-RL Framework released!
+We introduce the reinforcement learning (RL) version of AgentGym, enabling agents to learn directly from interactive environments: [AgentGym-RL](https://github.com/WooooDyy/AgentGym-RL).
 - 👀 [2025/09/03] AgentGym now provides an interactive frontend for visualization.
 Researchers can replay and inspect full trajectories, step through agent decision-making, and analyze model behaviors more easily.
 - 🔧 [2025/09/03] We updated several environments to improve stability and robustness, with better support for large-scale parallel execution (e.g., parallel runs in WebArena). **Try it for RL!**
 - 🥳 [2024/06/07] Our paper is released on arXiv: [AgentGym: Evolving Large Language Model-based Agents across Diverse Environments](https://arxiv.org/abs/2406.04151) !